Sahra Wagenknecht Alliance: Academic and media descriptions

 Political scientists Leon Heckmann, L. Constantin Wurthmann and Sarah Wagner classify the BSW as a left-authoritarian and left-conservative party, writing that by "combining left-wing economic policies, such as economic interventionism and increased social welfare funded by the wealthy, with more conservative stances on sociocultural matters, the BSW positions itself as a potential political force to fill the left-conservative gap in the German party system".
 They note that the central proposals of BSW are including minimum wage, affordable housing initiatives and stronger workers' rights and protections, combined with stricter immigration controls and opposition to green policies.
 Their research determined that BSW appeals to voters that place themselves on the left of the political spectrum.

-Away from the right-left classification, the historian lko-Sascha Kowalczuk refers to the authoritarian idea of the state of the Wagenknecht party.
+Away from the right-left classification, the historian Ilko-Sascha Kowalczuk refers to the authoritarian idea of the state of the Wagenknecht party.
 Wagenknecht's political background as a communist determines the basic political ideas and goals of the BSW, which are anti-democratic.
 The BSW strives for a strong, authoritarian state that "contains, patronizes and homogenizes society", Kowalczuk wrote.
-This would address people in Eastern Germany whose political ideas were embossed in GDR and characterized by the endorsement of a "strong state".
+This would address people in eastern Germany whose political ideas were embossed in the GDR and characterized by the endorsement of a "strong state".